wangweiqi20020221/C-Lab-1/README.md

 ### Submission

 You will not be submitting files for this lab.
-Submit your answers to coursys.
+Submit your answers to Canvas.